 • Must be at least 16 years old.

-• Must hold a learner’s license for at least one year (12 months) OR reach age 18, whichever comes first.
+• Must hold a learner’s license for at least one year (12 months) or reach age 18, whichever comes first.

 • A parent, legal guardian or responsible adult older than 21 must complete the Certification of Minor Driving Experience Form, certifying the driver has 50 hours of driving experience, 10 of which must be at night.

-• NO moving violation convictions for one year from the learner’s license date of issuance (OR may have one moving violation as long as adjudication was withheld).
+• No moving violation convictions for one year from the learner’s license date of issuance (OR may have one moving violation as long as adjudication was withheld).

 • Must pass Class E Driving Skills Test.